-- Students are permitted to bring into the SAC: pens, pencils, highlighters, erasers, rulers.
-Students are NOT permitted to bring into the SAC: dictionary, blank sheets of paper and/or white out liquid/tape. - · No calculator is allowed in this SAC.
+- Equipment Students are permitted to bring into the assessment room: pens, pencils, highlighters, Students are permitted to oring into the asset erasers, rulers.
+Calculators are allowed in this examination. - Students are NOT permitted to bring into the assessment room: dictionary, blank sheets of paper and/or white out liquid/tape.

-Students are NOT permitted to bring mobile phones and/or any other unauthorised electronic devices.
+• Students are NOT permitted to bring mobile phones and/or any other unauthorised - electronic devices into the assessment room.